Fruit Tree Growing Guide

 4. Irrigation and Water Management

-• Moderate to high requirements, especially in the flowering and ripening phase.
+Moderate to high needs, particularly during flowering and ripening stages.

-• High requirements throughout the year due to a large leaf area.
+High year-round water demands due to large leaf surface area.

-• High moisture needs due to sensitive root system.
+High water demand due to sensitive root systems.

 Target: